ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 ### Quiz Instructions

-In this Week 6 Quiz, we will ask you a few questions about the ABCD substance use assessments and Neuroimaging Data Model (NIDM) semantic markup.
+In this Week 6 Quiz, we will ask you a few questions about the ABCD substance use assessments and the Neuroimaging Data Model (NIDM) semantic markup.

 ***

-### ABCD (substance use assessments) Questions
+## ABCD (substance use assessments) Questions

 **Question 1**